-We believe that to deliver a lasting route out of homelessness, our guests need to be supported to not only find more stable accommodation, but also to help them to re-build their lives.
+We believe that to deliver a lasting route out of homelessness, our guests need to be supported to not only find more stable accommodation, but also to help them to rebuild their lives.

 Many of our guests are vulnerable because of ill-health or circumstances such as family breakdown.
-Our Advocate Workers assess their needs and work to access the services guests need to help them re-build their lives and, where possible, move into more stable accommodation.
+Our Advocate Workers assess their needs and work to access the services guests need to help them rebuild their lives and, where possible, move into more stable accommodation.

+Our guests are referred by other homeless organisations and charities.
 Although we would love to help people who approach us directly, the nature of the shelter means we have to ensure guests are able to manage a shelter environment and are ready to move forward in their lives.